Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: SDV Security Challenges

 \subsubsection{\textbf{Experts' Feedback}}

-As shown in \cref{fig:RQ4_privacy_answers}, considering the experts' responses on privacy, the highest consensus was observed for Opt-Out Rights for Data Collection, indicating strong agreement that drivers should be allowed to opt-out of data collection.
-Similarly, the experts rated \ac{OEM} Responsibility for Data Sanitization critical, emphasizing that \acp{OEM} are primarily responsible for data sanitization before sharing data with third parties.
-In contrast, the feedback on the Sufficiency of Existing Privacy Mechanisms was more divided, reflecting the experts' divided opinion on whether current mechanisms are adequate.
-For \ac{GDPR} as the Privacy Standard, the majority of experts showed strong agreement, supporting \ac{GDPR} as the gold standard for privacy.
-Responses for \ac{OEM} Control over Third-Party Apps and \ac{OEM} Data Collection Rights also showed variation, highlighting the need for a discussion of the extent of \ac{OEM} control and data rights.
+As shown in \cref{fig:RQ4_privacy_answers}, expert responses on privacy exhibit varying degrees of consensus.
+The strongest agreement concerns \textit{Opt-Out Rights for Data Collection}, with a median of 4, low dispersion (IQR = 1), and high endorsement (TTBA $\approx$ 64\%), indicating broad support for allowing drivers to opt out of data collection while retaining infotainment access.
+A similar pattern is observed for \textit{\ac{OEM} Responsibility for Data Sanitization} (IQR = 1, TTBA $\approx$ 64\%), reflecting the view that \acp{OEM}, as data controllers under the \ac{GDPR}, bear primary responsibility for sanitizing shared data.
+By contrast, opinions on the \textit{Sufficiency of Existing Privacy Mechanisms} are more divided (IQR = 2, TTBA $\approx$ 46\%), indicating disagreement on whether current infotainment privacy protections are adequate.
+Strong consensus is again visible for \textit{\ac{GDPR} as the Privacy Standard} (IQR = 1, TTBA $>$ 70\%), confirming its role as the dominant reference framework for privacy design in \acp{SDV}.
+Responses related to \textit{\ac{OEM} Control over Third-Party Apps} and \textit{\ac{OEM} Data Collection Rights} show higher dispersion (IQR = 2), highlighting ongoing debate on governance and data control.
+Overall, experts align on user rights and regulatory responsibility, while governance mechanisms remain more contested.

 \definecolor{LightGreen}{RGB}{160,193,90} \definecolor{LightYellowGreen}{RGB}{173,214,51} \definecolor{BrightYellow}{RGB}{255,217,52} \definecolor{Orange}{RGB}{255,178,52} \definecolor{LightRed}{RGB}{255,140,90}